jaketheduque/CPE-301-Final/README.md

 ## DS1307 Module
 The DS1307 RTC module communicates over I2C, and the functions below utilize the custom I2C library to handle the bulk of I2C communication nuances.

+### `tm DS1307::getDatetime()`
+Returns a `tm` with the current time on the DS1307 module.
+The process starts by setting the DS1307 register pointer to `0x00` which contains the current seconds.
+Each byte of data retreived from the DS1307 automatically moves the register pointer forward to the next register.
+As each time place (seconds, minutes, hours, etc.) is retreived, the corresponding field in the `tm` struct is set, and after all fields have been filled, the `tm` struct is returned.

+**Note:** This should probably be changed to take in a `tm` pointer as a parameter to prevent funky scope issues.

+### `void setDateTime(char input[20])`
+Takes in a ISO8601 formatted string (YYYY-MM-DDTHH-mm-ss) and sets the DS1307 date registers to change the current time on the module.
+Similar to when reading time from the DS1307, when a byte is written to a register, the register pointer is automatically incremented to the next register after each write.